Getting to know Serenity School or settling in, here are some bits of advice to help you on your way.

 Support at School should you be worried about something;

-The Safeguarding Officer is Mr Onye the Headteacher who you should discuss anything of concern at school or at home.
+The Safeguarding Officer is Ms Ayisi the Head of School who you should discuss anything of concern at school or at home.

 Each class/ year group has a tutor and you will have tutor time each day to help with anything bothering you.

 If you feel you are not getting the correct support or we do not understand you properly speak with the SENDCO Ms Ayisi.